qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 }
 ```

-This session repository offers the `create` and the `all` functions to the domain (there is more, we left it out for the sake of simplicity).
+This session repository offers the `create` and the `all` functions to the domain.

-- `create` receives a NewSession object, transforms this to the API data format, and POSTs this to a backend URL.
-We use the [axios](https://github.com/axios/axios) library for this, with a thin wrapper of our own to encapsulate a bit of repeated boilerplate.
+- `create` receives a `NewSession` object, transforms this to the API data format, and POSTs this to a backend URL.
+We use our own wrapper around the [axios](https://github.com/axios/axios) library for this, so that we can encapsulate repeated boilerplate.
 - `all` performs a GET on a backend API; it receives JSON containing an array of diagnostic session data, which is mapped to DiagnosticSessionSummary objects with the `_toDiagnosticSessionSummary` function

-Its adapter integration test looks like:
+Here is an excerpt of its' adapter integration test:

 ```javascript
 describe('The API based session repository', () => {